International Student Health Insurance

 The primary care provider will be the PLU Health Center.
 A referral is required for payment of outpatient benefits.
 When the Health Center is not open or the student is away from campus, during summer for example, the insured student may submit a claim form directly to the insurance company for reimbursement of covered medical expenses obtained through his or her local medical clinic, emergency room, or physician according to benefits schedule.

-The insurance coverage period for students enrolling for the full academic year is August 15, 2018 to August 14, 2019.
-Coverage for students enrolling beginning Spring Semester is January 15, 2019 to August 14, 2019.
+The insurance coverage period for students enrolling for the full academic year is August 15, 2020 to August 14, 2021.
+Coverage for students enrolling for Fall Semester only is August 15-2020 to December 31, 2020 and coverage for students beginning J-Term and Spring Semester is January 1, 2021 to August 14, 2021.
 International students who plan to travel in the U.S. prior to the coverage start date or after the end date should purchase travel insurance to cover any incidents that may occur during those time periods.

 *This is a non-binding and incomplete summary of this insurance program and benefits.